arman37/javascript-best-practice/README.md

 "2" === 2;  //false
 ```

-in case of reference type, JavaScript Objects are compared by reference, not by values.
+In case of reference type, JavaScript Objects are compared by reference, not by values.
 A JavaScript object is only equal to itself.
 It can't be equal to any other object even if that object has same number of properties, with the same names and values.
 Same rule works for Arrays.
 If two arrays have the same elements in the same order they are not equal to each other.

 ```javascript
 var